carmencchow/cyclistic_casestudy/README.md

 <b>Speed</b>

-Let's see if the average ride speed confirms our hypothesis.
+Let's see if the each groups' average ride speed offers insights into how they use the bikes.
 We'll calculate average speed of each ride by taking the distance and dividing it by the trip duration.

 ![bike_type_speed](https://github.com/user-attachments/assets/8a23f2fa-0ea9-42d2-b5f7-8cf395c581f3)
 ![avg sped type](https://github.com/user-attachments/assets/8ca80245-9192-4fda-a33e-a370df955c61)